BryceCanyonCounty/bcc-water/README.md

 # bcc-water

-**bcc-water** is a comprehensive script for managing water interactions in a RedM.
-It allows players to carry, drink, and refill a canteen, as well as interact with various water sources.
+**bcc-water** is a comprehensive script for managing water interactions in RedM.
+It allows players to carry, drink, and refill a canteen, fill buckets and water bottles, as well as interact with various water sources.
 This script integrates seamlessly with multiple metabolism systems and enhances the player experience by adding realistic water-related activities.

 ## Features